-Tremendous Interest from men Wishing to Grow Beards
+Tremendous Interest from men Wishing to Grow Thicker Beards

 Little did “Curio0usGeorge” realize what he had started in 2003.
 His forum thread grew to 615 pages in length with 20 comments per page.
-Finally, towards the end of 2016, it was unfortunately closed by the moderators after 15 years of postings 🙁 Prior to 2003, while many others on the web had discussed (or experimented) with the phenomenon of Minoxidil growing facial hair, it was this mega-thread that became the go to place on the internet for men trying to grow denser beards using medication.
+Finally, towards the end of 2016, it was unfortunately closed by the moderators after 15 years of postings.
+Prior to 2003, while many others on the web had discussed or experimented with using Minoxidil to grow facial hair, it was this mega-thread that became the go to place on the internet for men trying to grow denser beards using Rogaine.

 While myself (and numerous other men losing hair) have the opposite problem and would prefer a much less noticeable beard and slower facial hair growth, I still thoroughly enjoyed going through 100 or so pages of the above thread some years ago.
 I was amazed at some of the before and after photos and transformations.